Falmouth

 7. Unsportsmanlike Conduct: Foul, harsh, argumentative or abusive language or other unsportsmanlike conduct directed at race officials, USA Triathlon officials, volunteers, spectators or fellow athletes is forbidden.
 Penalty: Disqualification (This is a family environment and any language of this nature will NOT be tolerated.)

-8. Headphones: Headphones, headsets, walkmans, ipods, mp3 players, or personal audio devices, etc. are not to be carried or worn at any time during the race.
+8. Headphones, headsets, earbuds, or personal audio devices, etc. are not to be carried or worn at any time during the race.
 Penalty: Variable time penalty (Please do not break this rule as it is considered a major safety violation and is subject to police stoppage and a traffic citation on the bike course)

 9. Race numbers: All athletes are required to wear race numbers at all times during the run.
 Numbers must face the front and be clearly visible at all times.
 Numbers may not be cut or folded or altered in any way.
 DO NOT transfer your number to any other athlete or take a number from an athlete that is not competing.
 Penalty: Variable time penalty for missing or altered number, Disqualification and one year suspension from membership in USAT for transferring a number without race director permission.

 10. Wetsuits: Each participant shall be permitted to wear a wetsuit without penalty in any event sanctioned by USA Triathlon up to and including a water temperature of 78 degrees Fahrenheit.
-When the water temperature is greater than 78 degrees but less than 84 degrees Fahrenheit, participants may wear a wetsuit at their own discretion, provided, however that participants who wear a wetsuit within such temperature range shall not be eligible for prizes or awards.
-Above 84 degrees, wetsuits are prohibited.
+When the water temperature is greater than 78 degrees but less than 84 degrees Fahrenheit, participants may wear a wetsuit at their own discretion — however participants who wear a wetsuit within this temperature range will not be eligible for prizes or awards.
+Above 84 degrees, wetsuits are prohibited by all participants.

 11. Abandonment: All personal equipment and belongings taken out onto the course must stay on the athlete the entire time.
 No garbage, clothing, etc. shall be thrown on the course.
 Please do not litter the course with water bottles, gel packets, or wrappers.
 The community has supported this event for years and your responsibility in keeping the course clean will help to ensure that this event continues.
 Penalty: Variable time penalties

-For a complete list of rules, please refer to the most up to date USA Triathlon Competitive RulesL
+For a complete list of rules, please refer to the most up to date USA Triathlon Competitive Rules.

 MOST IMPORTANTLY: BE SAFE, TREAT YOUR FELLOW RACERS AND VOLUNTEERS WITH RESPECT, AND HAVE FUN!!!